 - What is being made?

 The rest of the page is dedicated to digging more deeply into #1 and #2.

 Most important to note here is the confidence.
 This is a far more confident page than my original launch page.
 Largely free from any weird verbal hedging.
 And the reason for this confidence was 2019 itself — the vast treasure of things I was able to produce thanks to the membership program.
-All of my sheepishness has been sanded away, replaced with: Good lord, membership programs can be EXCELLENT and in fact, this is what the Explorers Club produced.
+All of my sheepishness has been sanded away, replaced with: Good lord, membership programs can be EXCELLENT and in fact, this is what SPECIAL PROJECTS produced.
 Let’s keep this going!